 Now Open – AWS US East (Ohio) Region

 As part of our ongoing plan to expand the AWS footprint, I am happy to announce that our new US East (Ohio) Region is now available.
-In conjunction with the existing US East (Northern Virginia) Region, AWS customers in the Eastern part of the United States have fast, low-latency access to the suite of AWS infrastructure services.
+In conjunction with the existing US East (N. Virginia) Region, AWS customers in the Eastern part of the United States have fast, low-latency access to the suite of AWS infrastructure services.

 The Region supports all sizes of C4, D2, I2, M4, R3, T2, and X1 instances.
 As is the case with all of our newer Regions, instances must be launched within a Virtual Private Cloud (read Virtual Private Clouds for Everyone to learn more).